BGitana/LIRI-Bot/README.md

 **4.** :arrow_right:`node liri.js do-what-it-says`

-Takes the text from random.txt file and runs the song through spotify-this-song command
+Takes the text from random.txt file and runs the song "I Want it That Way" through spotify-this-song command